 Water Conservation Emergency Regulations

-Although local water supply conditions have improved in 2023, statewide drought emergency regulations are still effect as detailed below:
+Although local water supply conditions are in good shape in 2024, statewide drought emergency regulations are still effect as detailed below:

 Water Conservation Regulation Prohibiting Irrigation of Non-Functional Turf: